evgeniyarbatov/garmin-vs-polar/README.md

 # Garmin vs Polar

-Compare recordins from Garmin Extrex Solar and Polar Vantage V with the actual route.
+Compare recordings from Garmin eTrex Solar and Polar Vantage V with the actual route.

 ## Metrics